SPulse-Org/SPulse/README.md

 The smoke test creates temporary Friendbot-funded users and checks registration, betting, cancellation, refunds, resolution, claims, token rewards, fees, and leaderboard data.

-## Mainnet

-Do not deploy to mainnet until the static frontend has real wallet signing and Soroban transaction support, contract audits are complete, and all market-resolution operations have been reviewed.
-Mainnet deployment spends real XLM.

 ## Security